ptmt/ptmt.github.com/_posts/2016-02-21-react-native-one-year-later.md

 It's inevitable that you soon get your first sensible [pull request](https://github.com/facebook/react-native/pull/1318) which could take a few weeks of the fun process of contributing.
 Important lesson how to be more careful, after all.
 Objective C still scares sometimes, but it doesn't look weird anymore, rather looks a pragmatic, including patterns, paradigms, idioms which were formed over the decades.
 It's a new, unknown language which could teach you a lot and refresh sweet memories of pure C. And there is Swift waiting for you.

 You are full of energy.
 You want to apply somehow your previous experience from JS world.
 Why ObjC doesn't have a popular linters like `eslint` and `jscs`, which helps to strictly enforce code style?
-You even try [some of them](https://github.com/facebook/react-native/pull/1916):
+You even try [some of them](https://github.com/facebook/react-native/pull/1916), with no luck:

 ~~~~~~~~
 React/Views/RCTNavItem.m:53:3: ivar assignment outside accessors or init P2